About

 Having never been a big enthusiast for the business/promotion side of things this remained a very low-key cottage industry operation doing only small runs on CDR

-2011 sees a big change of pace for Pink Hampster.
-Following the 2008 release of Orchid-Star's 'Birth' on Liquid Sound we were offered the worldwide distribution by Arabesque for the 2nd album so it meant having to start taking the label side seriously.
-For Orchid-Star's Faster we are working with 3 promotion companies, Vision, Triskele and DeucePete- Shop
+2011 saw a change of pace for Pink Hampster.
+Following the 2008 release of Orchid-Star's 'Birth' on Liquid Sound we were offered the worldwide distribution by Arabesque for 'Faster' if we released it ourselves so it meant having to start taking the label side seriously, including for that album working with promotion companies, Vision, Triskele and Deuce.

 The Pink Hampster Shop came online in 2002 after the release that year of one new album and 6 back catalogue items from myself and Glow

 I soon realized that I knew quite a few artists, working on small scenes who had no way to sell their stuff online and offered the Pink Hampster Shop as an outlet.
-These titles were soon joined by more from labels I had connections/friendships with, including several from Interchill and Nation Records' entire catalogue.
-However I have always stuck to the policy that I would only sell things I can wholeheartedly personally recommend
+These titles were soon joined by more from labels I had connections/friendships including Interchill and Nation Records.
+However I have always stuck to the policy that I would only sell things I can wholeheartedly personally recommend.

-As with the label, 2011 sees a new leaf for shop.
-I have completely rebuilt the shop, spruced it up a bit and, for now at least, removed the majority of what we were selling.
-As the purpose of the shop has never really been a vigourously commercial enterprise, I intend to stick largely to projects I have close connections with though will also include some other items which I feel I have to do my bit to bring to as many people as possible.
+In 2011 I completely rebuilt the shop, spruced it up a bit and, for the timebeing at least, have removed the majority of what we were selling.
+As the purpose of the shop has never really been a vigourously commercial enterprise, I decided to stick largely to projects I have close connections with though will also include some other items which I feel I have to do my bit to bring to as many people as possible.

 You may well see the words recorded at or mastered at Pink Hampster (Studio) in a few places.
 The Studio is not an advertised facility.
 Essentially it is, and always has been my living room - albeit a fairly well-equipped living-room - and me.
 It's extremely informal relaxed appearance is not, however, reflected in it's functionality.
-I remember one mastering client telling me how had strongly tried to dissuade a collegue from using my services when they both came to check it out - until he heard the results
+I remember one mastering client telling me how had strongly tried to dissuade a colleague from using my services when they both came to check it out - until he heard the results.
+His friend was less interested in what the studio looked like and more in the fact that my last client had been Jazzie B of Soul II Soul.

 High quality mastering is offered at £25 per hour.

-Other than mastering, all other jobs are negotiable.
-However, the time (my time) available for other projects is very limited so priority will be given to projects of particular interest, decent budget and flexibilty on time.Pete- the Name - a history
+All jobs are negotiable, however, the time (my time) available for other projects is limited so priority is given to projects of particular interest or a good budget!

 The first recorded use of the name was in '81 at Surrey University with the formation of The Pink Hampster Club, the world's first Psychosematic band.
 Music and performances took place only in the heads of band members Pete, Mike and Martin or anybody who decided they were in the audience, allowing for an almost infinite range of styles.